 Mostly, it seems, what defines Majors is a social contract among those in the disc golf community – administrators, players, fans, and media – to treat them as the sport's premier events.

-Majors serve a variety of purposes in the pro disc golf world.
+Majors serve a variety of purposes in pro disc golf.

 Downes told us that Majors should "bring together the best disc golfers in the world in competition and fellowship" and provide players the opportunity for "vast media exposure."
 He also said that winning a Major should give a competitor an "overwhelming sense of pride, joy and accomplishment knowing they just beat the best players in the world."